 As well as having statutory national testing in Y2 and Y6, we use our own assessment system in school to monitor and review the progress and attainment of children across school.

 The children in our Reception class are taught based on the objectives in the EYFS Framework.
 They are assessed using the EYFS profile.

-During the first few weeks of Autumn 1, the children are assessed using the BASE reception baseline materials, and a baseline stage is generated.
+During the first few weeks of Autumn 1, children are assessed using a range of observations, in order to create a teacher assessment judgement on whether the children are working at age-related expectations (ARE).
+Nursery documents are also used to support any judgements, where applicable.
 Assessments are also formally inputted at the end of the autumn and spring term, and again in the summer term.

 Y1 - Y6

 We assess the progress and attainment of our children’s learning in all areas of the curriculum both formatively and summertivly.